anton083/VectorizedKmers.jl/docs/src/kmer_int_repr.md

 !!! note
     Consider using types like `BioSequences.LongDNA{4}` instead of `String`, as strings are not optimized for performance.

-This function would not be very efficient in a practical setting (even though we're using super cool bit manipulation), since we're convert each k-mer individually, instead of having some kind of sliding window.
-Moreover, the function takes the k-mer in the form of a `String`, which is not ideal.
+This function would not be very efficient in a practical setting (even though we're using super cool bit manipulation), since we're convert each K-mer individually, instead of having some kind of sliding window.
+Moreover, the function takes the K-mer in the form of a `String`, which is not ideal.
 The function should work as intended, though.
 Let's test it:

 ```jldoctest
 julia> kmer_to_int("GATTACA")